...

 Technically yes, Dentrix will not shut off.
 But you lose vendor support for any issues on Windows 10 machines, and you are running an unpatched OS with live patient data on it.
 For HIPAA purposes that is a gap that shows up in a risk assessment.

-If the workstation qualifies and passes all checks, the upgrade typically takes 30 to 60 minutes per machine.
+30 to 60 minutes per machine if it qualifies.
 Testing Dentrix after each upgrade adds another 15 to 20 minutes.
 Plan for this across all workstations well before June 30.

-Workstations that cannot meet Windows 11 requirements need to be replaced.
+They need to be replaced.
 The sooner you identify these, the more lead time you have to source and set up replacements before the deadline.
+Waiting until June means compressed timelines and potential rushed installs.

 Ekim IT Solutions is handling Windows 11 compliance upgrades for Dentrix practices across New England and New York now, with remote support available across the United States.